Training with my baby

 January 11, 2017

 Today I went to my first ever Buggy Mums session.
 I’ve been looking forward to it ever since I learnt about its existence in November.
 It’s run by ParkLives, which is an initiative by CocaCola to bring free sports activities to city parks across the UK.
-It fantastic that I can exercise with M (instead of leaving her at home with Stu as that’s only an option outside of his working hours) and even better that it costs nothing!
+It’s fantastic that I can go training with my baby (instead of leaving her at home with Stu as that’s only an option outside of his working hours).
+Even better is the fact that it costs nothing!

 We made use of a gravel path on The Common and were asked to line up opposite a partner.
 Quite a few of the others seemed to know each other, but I just lined up opposite someone else who seemed on her own.
-We parked the babies and were asked to run up and down weaving through the buggies, which is harder and more tiring than it sounds.
+We parked the babies.
+Then we had to run up and down weaving through the buggies.
+That was harder and more tiring than it sounds.
 It was then onto a circuits session.
 The instructor was fun and friendly and very good at giving variations of exercises for people who needed gentler or more challenging versions.

-It was breezy on The Common, so some of the babies woke up and started crying, but M was quite cosy in her snowsuit.
+It was breezy on The Common, so some of the babies woke up and started crying.
+Luckily, M was quite cosy in her snowsuit.
 She woke up and looked around for me, but after I pushed her buggy backwards and forwards a bit she fell asleep again.

 After 40 minutes of circuits, we headed back towards the paddling pool where we initially met.

-When we got there we did some stretching and I had the chance to talk to the mother who had been opposite me.
-I had hoped that people might stop for a drink at The Cowherds of The Hawthorns, but everyone seemed to rush off very quickly.
+When we got there we did some stretching.
+I took the chance to talk to the mother who had been opposite me.
+I had hoped that people might stop for a drink at The Cowherds or The Hawthorns.
+Sadly, everyone seemed to rush off very quickly.

-I’ve signed up for another Buggy Mums class in a different location tomorrow, but as stormy weather (including snow) has been forecast, I might not attend.
+I’ve signed up for another Buggy Mums class in a different location tomorrow.
+However, as stormy weather (including snow) has been forecast, I might not attend.
 Previously, it wouldn’t have bothered me too much, but I don’t want M to be cold and miserable.
 I’ve also signed up for both classes until the end of February as I enjoyed it so much.

-I also want to say ‘thank you’ to Stephanie Nicoll who shared one of my old blogposts on the Women for Tri Facebook group.
+I also want to say ‘thank you’ to Stephanie Nicoll.
+She shared one of my old blog posts on the Women for Tri Facebook group.
 As a consequence, my blog has had more hits in a single day than ever before!